 It may sound peculiar that many practitioners of safe and sane feline husbandry would do DNA Testing on their cats.
 We’ve even heard some people accuse breeders of having inferior or somehow flawed pedigrees and that is the reason they do DNA Testing.
 This thought process is simply uninformed and ill advised.

 One of the most important responsibilities that any conscientious breeder must do is make every effort to improve their cats’ health and longevity.
-After many years of scientific study concentrating on feline diseases and genetic abnormalities, and discoveries of what genome strands are responsible for the development of more and more feline- and breed-related congenital defects, it becomes increasingly important for breeders to know the DNA make up of their cats and their pedigrees.
+After many years of scientific study concentrating on feline diseases and genetic abnormalities, and discoveries of which genome strands are responsible for the development of more and more feline- and breed-related congenital defects, it becomes increasingly important for breeders to know the DNA make up of their cats and their pedigrees.

 It is through increased awareness of the genetic make up of a breeder’s lines that we can take the steps necessary to eradicate these defects…a gargantuan task that only truly responsible breeders are even remotely interested in obtaining…and why it’s vitally important, even to the everyday pet owner, that they care about this issue also.